MathiasSchindler/monacc/docs/size.md

 - Mark functions with `static` where possible to enable DCE
 - Consider `-ffunction-sections` + `--gc-sections` equivalent

+#### 1.4.1 Structural DCE: status update

+This was an obvious hypothesis, but it turns out monacc is already doing the important part:

+- monacc emits one function per section (e.g. `.text.mc_exit`, `.text.mc_execvp`), and one string literal per section (e.g. `.rodata.LC0`).
+- the internal linker performs section reachability GC.

+So simply splitting `core/` translation units is **not** a meaningful lever by itself.

+What still matters (and shows up strongly in the size report) is **dependency footprint**: if a tiny tool references `mc_die_errno`, it will also pull in whatever `mc_die_errno` calls (printers, format helpers, etc.).
+The most effective global wins come from shrinking those dependency chains and improving codegen (prologues/spills/`movsxd`).

 ---

 ## Part 2: Code Quality Indicators